R1. Required Instruction

 R2.
 Placement in Mathematics Instruction

 b.
-Provide each student who tests below 566 with instruction in mathematics.
+Provide each student who tests below Educational Functioning Level (EFL) 6 with instruction in mathematics.

 c.
-Continue math instruction as a part of the student’s overall academic and career technical skills training programs, and conduct follow-up TABE testing until the student achieves a math score of 566 or greater on the TABE.
+Continue math instruction as a part of the student’s overall academic and career technical skills training programs, and conduct follow-up TABE testing until the student achieves EFL 6 on the TABE 11/12.

 d.
 Consult Appendices 301 and 305 for exceptions that apply to students with cognitive disabilities, and specific requirements for TABE test administration.